 Highly recognized for its standard of service, DME maintains a 99% reliability index.
-DME strives to maintain a 15-minute average response time to all customer power interruption calls.
+DME strives to maintain quick response times to all customer power interruption calls.
 This low response time is maintained by our dedicated employees, your neighbors, who are committed to the community in which they live.
-Our average restoration time of 30 minutes combined with our exceptional response time ranks DME near the top when it comes to solving customer emergencies.
-All electrical service requests adhere to the same day service policy.

 How to read your electric meter

 Your electric bill is determined by the number of kilowatt-hours (kwh) of electricity that you use each month.
 This usage is measured by the electric meter.
 Like the odometer on your car, which records the cumulative number of miles the car has traveled, the electric meter records the cumulative number of kilowatt-hours that have been used since the meter was installed.
 If you wish to know how many miles you have driven a car over a period of time, such as when you are taking a trip, you read the odometer twice; once at the beginning of the trip and once at the end.
 By subtracting the first (smaller) reading from the second (larger) reading, the number of miles traveled can be determined.
 The electric meter operates the same way.
 Each month, a Denton Municipal Electric meter-reader records the usage indicated by the meter.
 By subtracting the previous monthís reading from the current reading, the number of kilowatt-hours consumed for the month is easily determined.
 The number of kilowatt-hours is then multiplied by the applicable electric rate (the price per kilowatt-hour) to determine the electric bill.